-Just because your customers are shopping online, it doesn't mean that all your marketing efforts should be there too.
-Michael McCarthy, co-founder of Inkit, a Direct Mail Automation Software for marketing and retention, talks about how direct mail can help you get new customers and retain existing ones.
+Just because your customers are shopping online, it doesn’t mean that all your marketing efforts should be there too.
+Michael McCarthy, Co-founder of Inkit, a document automation and workflow platform, talks about how direct mail can help you get new customers and retain existing ones.

 There were times when it took weeks or months.
 What I really wanted – and couldn’t find – was a tool that would enable me to send direct mail as quickly & easily as email.
 Something that I could integrate and control through my existing digital marketing stack.